lextoumbourou/notes/notes/reference/moocs/coursera/ml-foundations/week-3.md

                 Positive     |  Negative |
               |---------------------------

-    * Relationship between these outcomes: "confusion matrix".
+    * Relationship between these outcomes: [Confusion Matrix](../../../../permanent/confusion-matrix.md).
 * How much data does a model need to learn?
     * More data == better, as long as it's good.
     * As you increase data, you reduce test error but never to 0.
 Gap between model results and 100% accuracy == "bias of model".